Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ![Classifier Comparison](https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/Classifier_Comparison.png)

 The figure above compares the accuracy, F1-score, precision, and recall of the final alogrithms that I used in my solution when run against the test set of data.

-From this, we can see that the accuracy of all the models performed significantly better than the benchmark model's accuracy of 15%.

 The final solution of using the Logistic Regression algorithms output combined with a Random Forest classifier produced the best results when looking at the accuracy, precision, and recall metrics, and matched using the KNeighbors classifier for F1-Score.

+One measure I took to check the robustness of the model was to change the pre-processing code to exclude cost codes with fewer than 2 samples, rather than fewer than 10.
+This changed the training environment and increased the number of samples available to the model, and increased the number of classes from 114 to 223 but only increased the number of samples from 22,349 to 22,739.
+This meant the model had to be able to predict an additional 109 classes with only an increase of 390 data samples.
+The result was actually a neglegable increase in accuracy and the same weighted F1-Score.
+This demonstrates that the model can generalize and does not overfit the existing data.

+### Justification

+Looking at the visualization in the Results section, we can see that the accuracy of all the models performed significantly better than the benchmark model's accuracy of 15%, with the most accurate model having a 52% accuracy rate.

 When taking into consideration the nature of the problem, which is to suggest a cost code to an end user who will simply accept or reject the suggestion.
 I think I can safely argue that my solution to the problem provides enough value to be considered to have solved the problem.
+There is little cost associated with an incorrect suggestion, and even an incorrect suggestion may provide value to an end user by being close to the recommended code.

-In addition, due the nature of the data available in a PO there are some instances where there just is not enough information in the PO to more accurately predict the cost code, or the correct code to use may be subjective.
+In addition, due the nature of the data available in a PO there are some instances where there just is not enough information in the PO to more accurately predict the cost code, or the correct code to use may be subjective, so expecting a very high accuracy rate is not realistic.

 ## V. Conclusion